ingobeans/Auto-OWL-Watcher/readme.md

 3. Go into settings.py and change youtube_api_key to your Youtube API Key.
 (How to get API key:  https://blog.hubspot.com/website/how-to-get-youtube-api-key)

+4. Create a discord webhook (for logging) and change webhook_url to your webhook url in settings.py.
+You can also set discord_webhook_logging to False, if you'd rather want logging in the console.

-4. You can now run the script by running "launch headless.vbs"
+5. You can now run the script by running "launch headless.vbs"

 ## **-------------------  How it works  -------------------**